MAY 8, 2018

 APPROVAL OF MINUTES

-With a few minor changes, Commissioner Jackson made the motion that the minutes of the March 13, 2018 regular meeting be approved as amended.
-His motion was seconded by Commissioner Wagner; motion carried unanimously.
+Commissioner Wagner made the motion that the minutes of the April 24, 2018 regular meeting be approved.
+Her motion was seconded by Commissioner Jackson.
+Motion carried unanimously.

 COMMITTEE REPORTS, JOBS IN PROCESS, SPECIAL PROJECTS AND EVENTS